GiovanniIapaolo/GiovanniIapaolo/README.md

 ### My values

-- 📌 Safety and trust.
+- 📌 Safety and trust
-- 💻 Self-development skills to keep up to date with fast-changing trends.
+- 💻 Self-development skills to keep up to date with fast-changing trends
-- 🚀 Shared understanding.
+- 🚀 Shared understanding
-- 📑 An understanding of the latest trends and their role in a commercial environment.
+- 📑 An understanding of the latest trends and their role in a commercial environment

 ### Get in Touch 📫</b>